Young Guns II

 Story & Plot Summary: Young Guns II

-Quick Plot Summary: Young Guns II is a Western, Adventure film that presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1990, Young Guns II is a Western, Adventure film directed by Geoff Murphy.
+The narrative presents a compelling narrative that engages viewers from start to finish.
+This summary provides a scannable look at the movie's central conflict involving Emilio Estevez.

 Story Breakdown